Last Updated: 10th September 2020 8:13

 As part of UK Scouting’s Getting Back Together Safely framework this page helps parents, supporters, young people and volunteers understand the plans we have in place to ensure everyone returns to Scouting safely.
 The group is currently operating at the below status.

 Readiness Level – AMBER

-Virtual sessions and outdoor activities are approved to be held with maximum 15 attendees.
+Virtual sessions, indoor activities with outdoor preferred are approved with a maximum 15 young people.
 No residentials.

 On Wednesday 29th July, our group were given the approval to move into the AMBER readiness level following the national approval process giving the green light.